If a disaster occurs, regular contact should be maintained with UT Police:

 - Call the University Police (911)—they will call the fire department

-- Evacuate the area
+- Evacuate the building

 If the alarm sounds, it is the responsibility of University Police to investigate its source.
 If the alarm is not silenced within one minute execute evacuation procedures.